Exopteron/Exocryption/README.md

 What gets encrypted is the file and the file name.
 This means if you change the encrypted file's name, you can still preserve the original name within.

-Exocryptionv2 Format:

--- to be written
+Exocryptionv2 Format: (just look in the serialization function in the encrypt module)

 Usage: